 The Company's reported results will be affected by changes in the US dollar to Canadian dollar and US dollar to Mexican Pesos exchange rate.
-As of October 31, 2017, a 10% appreciation of the Canadian dollar relative to the US dollar would have decreased net financial assets by approximately \$148,000 (April 30, 2017 - \$1,415,000).
+As of April 30, 2018, a 10% appreciation of the Canadian dollar relative to the US dollar would have decreased net financial assets by approximately \$21,000 (April 30, 2017 - \$1,415,000).
 A 10% depreciation of the US Dollar relative to the Canadian dollar would have had the equal but opposite effect.
-A 10% approximately \$248,000 (April 30, 2017 - \$187,000) and a 10% depreciation of the Mexican Pesos would have had an equal but opposite effect.
+A 10% appreciation of the Mexican Pesos relative to the Canadian dollar would have decreased net financial asset by approximately \$245,000 (April 30, 2017 - \$187,000) and a 10% depreciation of the Mexican Pesos would have had an equal but opposite effect.
 The Company has not entered into any agreements or purchased any instruments to hedge possible currency risk.